angieostream/CSC173-Headset-less-VR-Deep-Monocular-Parallax--Jimeno/proposal.md

 ## 3. Objectives
 * **Deep Learning Pipeline:** Implement a low-latency face tracking system using **MediaPipe Face Mesh** to infer 468 facial landmarks from a standard webcam feed.
 * **Coordinate Mapping:** Develop a logic system to translate 2D facial landmarks into 3D camera movements (X, Y, Z position and rotation), converting the user's head movements into a virtual camera vector.
-* **Immersive Rendering:** Transmit these vectors via OSC (Open Sound Control) to a rendering engine (TouchDesigner/Godot) to update the viewing perspective in real-time, creating the motion parallax effect.
+* **Python-Based Rendering:** Integrate the tracking loop with a Python 3D library (e.g., PyOpenGL or Ursina) to dynamically update the view matrix and render the parallax effect within a single application window.
 * **Validation:** Evaluate the system's stability by measuring signal noise (jitter) across different lighting conditions and head angles to ensure a smooth user experience.